grafana/k6-docs/docs/sources/next/using-k6/javascript-typescript-compatibility-mode.md

 ![Babel transformation in k6](/media/docs/k6-oss/diagram-grafana-k6-babel-pipeline.png)

+Additionally, k6 also has experimental support for [esbuild](https://esbuild.github.io/), to transpile TypeScript (TS) code and to support most ES6+ features.

 Some users prefer to bundle their test code outside k6.
-For this reason, k6 offers two JavaScript compatibility modes:
+For this reason, k6 offers three JavaScript compatibility modes:

 - [Extended mode](#extended-mode): The default option, supporting ESM and most ES6+ features.
+- [Experimental enhanced mode](#experimental-enhanced-mode): The experimental option, supporting TS and most ES6+ features.
 - [Base mode](#base-mode): Limited to CommonJS, excluding the Babel step.

 When running tests, you can change the mode by using the `--compatibility-mode` option: